stuartdaw/Capstone_Forex/README.md

 4. PROPOSAL

 I will compare three time series algorithms ARIMAX, SARIMAX and PROPHET to see which one is best at predicting the price movement.
-The prediction will be based on the following 5 time frames.
+The prediction will be based on the next 5 time frames.

 A threshold will be set which is the height of the final candle and at least +/- 0.005 compared to the close price.
 If the algorithm predicts a price higher or lower than the threshold and the actual price goes beyond this it will be judged a success.